GLOBAL MARKETS-Bonds, dollar gain on Europe debt worries

 Brent crude slipped, briefly falling below $90, with concerns about faltering global growth and Europe's intractable debt crisis hitting investor confidence.

-Spot gold prices rose $1.76 to $1,573.30 an ounce.
-The Reuters/Jefferies CRB Index was down 0.19 points at 267.78.
+Spot gold prices fell 35 cents to $1,571.10 an ounce.
+The Reuters/Jefferies CRB Index was down 0.03 points at 267.94.
 (Additional reporting by Emelia Sithole-Matarise; Reporting By Herbert Lash, editing by Dave Zimmerman)

 * King Salman arrives in Kuala Lumpur for start of rare Asian tour